Spray Foam Insulation - Why it's Not the Best Option

 Spray Insulation: A chemical insulation agent, stored in canister and sprayed onto walls, holes and cracks with a special application hose to provide a thermal barrier.

-Spray foam insulation won't prevent radiant heat transfer (the primary source of heat-flow in and out of your home or building.
-Without a radiant barrier, when your roof gets hot (as is summer) it radiates solar-generated heat down into the attic insulation.
+Spray foam insulation won't prevent radiant heat transfer (the primary source of heat-flow in and out of your home, metal building or pole barn.
+Without a radiant barrier, when your roof gets hot (as is summer) it radiates solar-generated heat down into the attic insulation or inside of your metal building or pole barn.
 Spray insulation primarily reduces heat transfer by trapping warm air.
 It has a high radiant heat transfer rate and is a very good conductor of this absorbed and retained heat.
-As surfaces radiate infrared rays in all directions, the heat trapped in spray insulation during the day will radiate down through the ceiling into the air-conditioned living space at night even if the night cools down.
-This will have to run the air-conditioning system even at night wasting energy.
+As surfaces radiate infrared rays in all directions, the heat trapped in spray insulation during the day will radiate down through the roof, then ceiling and finally into the air-conditioned living space at night even if the night cools down.
+You will have to run the air-conditioning system even at night wasting energy.
 Using Prodex Total Insulation will prevent this problem.
 Prodex will block 97% of the radiant heat from reaching the insulation on the attic floor and the air-conditioned living space below.
 It will also prevent the heat in your home from escaping out.

 - With the exception of cementitous foams, spray foam insulation can release toxic fumes when it burns.